guidodizi/shrike/docs/compliant_logging/README.md

 ## Logging

-Call `shrike.compliant_logging.enable_compliant_logging` to set up data category-aware logging.
+Call `shrike.compliant_logging.enable_compliant_logging` to set up data-category-aware logging.
 Then continue to use standard Python logging functionality as before!
 Add a `category=DataCategory.PUBLIC` argument to have your log lines prefixed with `SystemLog:`.
 Here is a full-fledged example: